Bringing Orange County History and People Together

 Explore the physical and cultural journeys made by the Occaneechi over time.
 Learn the reasons they journeyed, where they went, how their lives changed, and how their traditions and values endured.

-Enjoy a cozy evening in front of a fire as Linda Ostrand demonstrates 17th and 18th century cooking.
+Enjoy a cozy evening in front of a fire as Linda Ostrand demonstrates early 19th century cooking.
 Linda trained at Pennsbury Manor, the colonial estate of William Penn, founder of the Colony of Pennsylvania.
-Part 1 of this series will be set in 1690.
-Linda will prepare a Portugal Cake.
-Recipes will be provided.

 All guests over the age of 5 must wear masks.